 Like graphics chips, FPGAs can run many mathematical operations in parallel.
 But unlike graphics chips, FPGAs can also be updated after manufacturing to conform to machine learning algorithms, which are still evolving.
 These are key benefits over custom ASICs from start-ups like ThinCI and Mythic that target cars and security cameras.

 “The inference side of machine learning is still wide open,” said Steve Mensor, vice president of marketing for Achronix Semiconductors, in a May interview.
-Achronix, like start-ups Flex Logix and Menta, has started to license FPGAs so that the programmable logic can be squeezed on system-on-chips (SoCs), while cutting the bandwidth and power consumption that typically exempt embedded machine learning.
+Achronix, like start-ups Flex Logix and Menta, has started to license FPGAs so that the programmable logic can be squeezed on system-on-chips (SoCs), while cutting bandwidth and power consumption.

 Companies like Efinix are fighting the low survival rates of programmable chip start-ups, which have had trouble keeping pace with improvements that Xilinx and Altera get from scaling transistors used in their chips.
 These firms can also invest amply in software tools for the complex task of programming FPGAs.